 Rapid growers were at a higher risk for overweight at 14 months of age [RR (95% CI)= 2.28 (1.91, 2.78) in the total study population].
-Inclusion of the rapid growth covariate in the models for overweight slightly decreased the effect estimates between DDE or HCB and overweight, but did not influence their statistical significance (not shown).
-Risk estimates were not meaningfully changed by the inclusion of birth weight in the models nor by the exclusion of small for gestational age for weight infants (n=126) or of infants with low birth weight (i.e. <2500 grams, n=110) (not shown).
+Inclusion of the rapid growth covariate in the models for overweight slightly decreased the effect estimates between DDE or HCB and overweight, but did not influence their statistical significance (data not shown).
+Risk estimates were not meaningfully changed by the inclusion of birth weight in the models nor by the exclusion of small for gestational age for weight infants (n=126) or of infants with low birth weight (i.e. <2500 grams, n=110) (data not shown).
+Further, effect estimates did not change in the analyses expressing POP concentrations in ng/mLwith and without further adjusting the models for the maternal serum lipid concentration covariate.

 DISCUSSION